General Handbook

-The General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints is an on-line book of instructions and policies for leaders and members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints is an online book of instructions and policies for leaders and members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 The contents are prepared by the church's First Presidency and Quorum of the Twelve Apostles.
 Along with the church's standard works (i.e., its scriptural canon), the General Handbook stands as the preeminent policy and practice guide for the leaders of the LDS Church.

 Purpose

 In general, the General Handbook contains institutional church policies, as opposed to church doctrine.
 However, brief statements of doctrine are commonly presented at the start of sections in the handbook to provide the doctrinal context in which the policies are being set and implemented.
 In that way, the General Handbook unifies the church's scripture and creeds with its ecclesiology and polity.

 The General Handbook acts as a "standard reference point" for bishops and other leaders to make decisions.
 The leaders are encouraged to follow the handbook "with the guidance of the Holy Ghost" and with "sensitivity to individual circumstances."